Easy Homemade Vegan Tiramisu (No Cashews, No Tofu!)

 Traditionally, the custard-like mascarpone also includes zabaglione (a custard of eggs, wine, and sugar).
 However, seeing as this vegan tiramisu is egg free and dairy free, we had to get a bit creative.

-Mascarpone cheese tastes most similar to a ricotta, so I combined I actually combined my own homemade vegan mascarpone with vegan butter, powdered sugar, and vanilla.
+Mascarpone cheese tastes most similar to a ricotta, except it’s creamier.
+So I combined I actually combined my own homemade vegan mascarpone with vegan heavy cream, vanilla extract and/or paste, and powdered sugar.
 The result is a super fluffy and light mascarpone cream.

 How to assemble tiramisu